BANE VASIĆ

 ECL Job Openings

-Strong background in digital communications, coding theory, probability theory and algebra is a must.
+Strong background in coding theory, probability theory and algebra is a must.
 Master of Science in Electrical and Computer Engineering is required, but exceptional candidates with Bachelors of Science in Electrical Engineering who qualify for the University of Arizona direct Ph.D. program will be also considered.